Nervosys/Botnix/docs/languages-frameworks/beam.section.md

 ### Using an overlay {#beam-using-overlays}

-If you need to use an overlay to change some attributes of a derivation, e.g. if you need a bugfix from a version that is not yet available in nixpkgs, you can override attributes such as `version` (and the corresponding `hash`) and then use this overlay in your development environment:
+If you need to use an overlay to change some attributes of a derivation, e.g. if you need a bugfix from a version that is not yet available in botpkgs, you can override attributes such as `version` (and the corresponding `hash`) and then use this overlay in your development environment:

 #### `shell.nix` {#beam-using-overlays-shell.nix}